openwfm/wrf-sfire-docs/docs/training.md

 * CU Denver | Anschutz account, know your account name (short name, not only email) and password.

 * Mac, Linux, or Windows 10 or 11 computer.
-Windows must be fully updated ahead of time, otherwise they may not have the software needed for the connection.
+Windows OS must be fully updated ahead of time, otherwise it may not have the software needed for the connection.

 * Connection to the CU Denver Wi-Fi (not the Guest network), or connection by VPN for remote participants.